-Fair valuation of financial asset at fair value through other comprehensive income
+Fair valuation of financial asset at fair value through other comprehensive income and financial asset at fair value through profit and loss.

 Where the fair value of financial assets and financial liabilities recorded in the statement of financial position cannot be derived from active markets, they are determined using valuation techniques.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of judgement is required in establishing fair value.
 The judgements include considerations of inputs such as liquidity risk, credit risk and volatility.